vishal-1809/java-chat-application/README.md

    - Place the WAR file or directory in the `webapps/` folder of Apache Tomcat.

 **3. Start MySQL Database**
-   Ensure MySQL server is running and the database (`webchatdb`) and tables are properly set up.
+   Ensure MySQL server is running and the database (`chat`) and tables are properly set up.

 **4. Access the Application**
-   Open a web browser and navigate to:  http://localhost:8080/webchat
+   Open a web browser and navigate to:  http://localhost:8080/webChatApp-main

 **5. Test the Chat Functionality**
 - Enter your name and message in the form.